What is reverse ETL? A complete guide

 In the same way, data that sits in a warehouse has a vague potential to contribute value to your business.
 But when you use it in business apps or tools, you turn it into a central component of marketing campaigns, product development, or business planning.

 All departments in a company can operationalize data.
-For example, finance can create a custom payment plan for B2B customers and sends automated follow-up emails using an invoice and accounting software.
+For example, finance can create a custom payment plan for B2B customers and send automated follow-up emails using an invoice and accounting software.
 Or customer support can automatically prioritize incoming requests or tickets based on someone’s payment tier (e.g., premium users) or lifetime value.

 Reverse ETL prevents data from being locked inside its repository.
 It helps empower internal teams with holistic data sets, rather than limiting them to the data that they can access in their owned tools (e.g., product teams are given a list of high-value customers and give them beta access to a new feature in their SaaS app).